 Common side effects may include:

-- drowsiness, headache, dizziness, tired feeling; or
+- drowsiness, headache, dizziness, tiredness; or

-- constipation, stomach pain, nausea, vomiting, loss of appetite.
+- constipation, stomach pain, nausea, vomiting.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.